mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/air-gapped/bootstrap/index.md

 ## Prerequisites

-Before you perform this procedure, ensure that you have [created a CAPI VM template][create-capi-vm]
+Before you perform this procedure, ensure that you have [created a CAPI VM template][create-capi-image]

 ## Bootstrap a kind cluster and CAPI controllers